developmentseed/housing-passports-v2/triangulation/COMPILING_FILE_INTO_DB.md

 Once inside the container, run the bash script `./db_compilation.sh` This script will create everything required for running the CLI sequentially in order.

-Before running the script, ensure that you update the S3 bucket location to fetch the necessary files, and also results will be uploaded to the same bucket.
+Before running the script, ensure that you update the S3 bucket location to fetch the necessary files.
+Also, the results will be uploaded to the same S3 bucket that you configured.

 ## Additional Details and File Formats